9dots/devBots/lesson_2.md

 (Create staircase maze)

-1. Have students complete maze with their robots.
+1. Have students complete maze with their robots using only the forward, back, left, and right functions.

 ####Questions
   + How many lines of code have you written?